2025 Redefining Crazy: Rewriting the Rules

 Keynote Speakers

-We are honored to announce that our main keynote speaker for this year's RCC is none other than the legendary Angela Davis.
+We are honored to announce our main keynote speakers for this year's RCC!

 Now is the perfect time to join us as a sponsor and align your brand with this exciting event that fosters impactful conversations and lasting change.